Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 saveAsDraft: true
 ---

-After decades of JavaScript wild west exploration with countless frameworks and libraries left in the dust, the recent emergence of Signals is the best thing to happen since ES5.
+After decades of JavaScript Wild West exploration with countless frameworks and libraries left in the dust, the recent emergence of Signals is the best thing to happen since ES5.
 If you're unsure about what Signals are and why they're important, it's time to learn.
 **Every web developer should know and understand the concept of Signals** to build interactive experiences on the web going forward.